All Episodes

 It's the market.

-We haven't had a free market in health care since w since wage and price controls of 1945.
+We haven't had a free market in healthcare since wage and price controls of 1945.

 We don't even have a tax code that's level for health care.

-When we were told during World War II you couldn't give somebody a raise, price controls on salaries, which ironically, Barney Frank and Andrew Cuomo now want to institute for for the financial sector, price controls, salary caps.
+When we were told during World War II, you couldn't give somebody a raise, price controls on salaries, which ironically, Barney Frank and Andrew Cuomo now want to institute for the financial sector, price controls, salary caps.

-When we were told that in the for in the World War II era, well, businesses said, well, if I can't give people a raise and I can't get the good talent I want, I guess I'll give them health care.
+When we were told that in the World War II era, well, businesses said, well, if I can't give people a raise and I can't get the good talent I want, I guess I'll give them health care.

 And they did.